 Play Money & Cash Register

-Teaching financial literacy at an early age is important.
+Teaching money skills and financial literacy at an early age is essential.
 Encouraging children to shop at a class made store and exchange items for money.
 Use a cash register like this and kid wallets like this to hold the pretend money.
 Play money games where coins and bills are used.
-Teach lessons and have children practice sorting coins, ordering coins by size and quantity, and creating different quantities.
+Teach lessons and have children practice sorting coins, ordering coins by size and quantity, and creating different amounts.
 This deluxe coins & bills set includes tons of play money for all your activities.

 Bucket balances are helpful tools in comparing different objects and volumes of liquid.
 In primary grades, we often use them to observe and estimate which of two objects is the heaviest.
 I like this balance scale because items can be easily put in and taken out by children during their exploration.